 - Simple buying and selling mechanism

-When the value of parabolic SAR is below the price, long trade is signalled, and when its value is above, a short trade is usually issued.
+When the value of Parabolic SAR is below the price, along trade is signaled, and when its value is above, a short trade is usually issued.
 The traders try to adjust the settings to better fit the currency to (or “intending to”) improving its performance.

-As parabolic SAR is a trend following techniques, so it fails at the range bound markets.
+Parabolic SAR is a trend following techniques, so it fails at the range-bound markets.
 So, it has to be confirmed with large range filter to ensure that the trend is much strong.
-One can also try to establish the breakouts to enhance its rate thereby maximising its performance.
+One can also try to establish the breakouts to enhance its rate, thereby maximizing its performance.

 - Trailing the stop loss